lgmarin/lab-manager/README.md

 ## Objectives

-Develop a Laboratory Manager using Flask to develop some skills with:
+Develop a Laboratory Manager using Flask to develop some skills with, and work with the following technology or programming solutions:

 * Work with Web Development in Python
 * Development of a full stack web application